chai-benchmarks/chai/README.md

 #

-If you think the work is useful, please cite us.
+If you think the work is useful, please cite us (https://github.com/chai-benchmarks/chai-benchmarks/).
-The paper is currently under review.
-Please, temporarily cite this repo (https://github.com/chai-benchmarks/chai-benchmarks/), and replace it later with the bibtex we will provide soon.